 Haveli, Ponteland

-It’s testament to Haveli that its Indian food made it into the guide, famously reluctant to dole out awards to anything less than stuffy and French.
+It’s a testament to Haveli that its Indian food made it into the guide, famously reluctant to dole out awards to anything less than stuffy and French.
 Classics you know and love, as well as chef specialities, it’s Indian food, but with that chefs kiss over the top.
 Dishes from about £15.

 More about Haveli on Newcastle Eats